shrimay18/ATM_LLD/README.md

 - Incorrect PIN attempts end the session (single attempt allowed)
 - Insufficient balance prevents withdrawal
 - Invalid menu choices re-display the menu

-## Contributing

-To extend this system:

-1. Add new states by implementing `ATMState` interface
-2. Create new components in the `components` package
-3. Extend `Account` class for new account types
-4. Add transaction types in `Transaction` class

-## License

-This is an educational project demonstrating design patterns and OOP principles.

----

-**Note**: This is a simulation system for educational purposes.
-It does not connect to real banking systems or handle actual currency.